disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 }
 ```

 This duality is heavily used by Smithy4s : finally-encoded interfaces are generally more natural to Scala developers, and are better supported in editors (autocompletion, etc).
-But from an implementation's perspective, the initial, data-base encoding is really interesting, because operations are reified as **datatypes** that can be associated with instances of generic typeclasses : it is possible to abstract over data, it is not possible to abstract over method calls.
+But from an implementation's perspective, the initial, data-base encoding is really interesting, because operations are reified as **data-types** that can be associated with instances of generic typeclasses : it is possible to abstract over data, it is not possible to abstract over method calls.

 ### A detour around kinds